 duration shingles by owens corning

 Asphalt shingles are a layered roofing material designed to protect your home from wind, rain, and changing temperatures.
-Each shingle starts with a fiberglass mat that gets coated in asphalt, then topped with colored granules.
+Each asphalt shingle starts with a fiberglass mat that gets coated in asphalt, then topped with colored granules.
 The granules are what you see from the ground, but the asphalt layer underneath is what gives the shingle its waterproofing strength.
-Many modern shingles also include algae-resistant granules, which help prevent the dark streaks commonly seen on roofs in humid areas like Maryland.
+Many modern asphalt shingles also include algae-resistant granules, which help prevent the dark streaks commonly seen on roofing in humid areas like Maryland.

 There are several types of asphalt shingles, and the names often confuse homeowners.